 Choose a Relaxed Fit

 More than that, the fit of many classic workwear styles has been carefully calibrated to give each piece a level of function specific to its purpose.
 For example, fisherman’s trousers have a wide-leg fit that allows fishermen to roll the pants up in order to wade into the water.
 Outwear has snug storm cuffs and collars to keep out cold breezes while you’re working outside in the cold and wet.
-Choose men’s workwear pieces that are fit for purpose.
+Choose men’s workwear pieces that are fit for purpose without compromising your comfort and ability to move freely during work.

 Go for Classic, Durable Fabrics